agcdtmr/automation/advance-jenkins.md

 ## Challenge: deploying a Jenkins server to use for this course.

-Check [here](https://github.com/agcdtmr/automation/tree/main/jenkins-intermediate/challenge01) my Challenge #1 Solution
+Check [here](https://github.com/agcdtmr/automation/tree/main/jenkins-intermediate/challenge01) my Challenge #1 solution

 There are three basic requirements for this challenge: